KISS (1973-present) is a Heavy Metal band from New York, New York, USA.

 In 1998 it was announced that the original band members would be featured in the film Detroit Rock.
 The film was a basic thrasher flick featuring a silly plot depicting a group of long haired teens in various comical situations as they try to secure tickets to a sold out Detroit Kiss show.
 The movie studio was banking on the multitudes of Kiss fans making it a hit; not so, unfortunately, because it was less than a blockbuster but will be most likely entered into the cult movie hall of fame.

 In an attempt to cash in on the so-called "unplugged" series of albums being released by alternative and grunge acts for MTV, Kiss also released their Kiss Unplugged (Live) in 1996.
-Carnival of Souls: The Final Sessions (1997) didn't chart in the U.K., but reached 27 in the U.S. The supporting tour, again with them in full gear and with the original line-up of Simmons, Stanley, Frehleyand Criss, was a huge success.
+Carnival of Souls: The Final Sessions (1997) didn't chart in the UK, but reached 27 in the US The supporting tour, again with them in full costumes and with the original line-up of Simmons, Stanley, Frehleyand Criss, was a huge success.

-Psycho Circus (1998) although less noted, was nonetheless a hit because of their brand name status, but the follow-up 2000 live effort Kiss Alive IV (subtitled "Symphony" by featuring the Melbourne, Australia Symphony was an impressive set (double gate-fold with triple album in vinyl format) got nowhere and has since been questioned as to whether it has remained on the market.
+Psycho Circus (1998) although less noted, was nonetheless a hit because of their brand name status, and although it was the first album with the original lineup since 1979's Dynasty, the contributions of Frehley and Criss were minimal.
+The follow-up 2000 live effort Kiss Alive IV (subtitled "Symphony" by featuring the Melbourne, Australia Symphony was an impressive set (double gate-fold with triple album in vinyl format) got nowhere and has since been questioned as to whether it has remained on the market.

 On the eve of the Japanese and Australian leg of the Farewell Tour on January 31, 2001, Criss suddenly left the band once again, because he and the band could not come to agreement with his contract salary.
 Taking his place was previous Kiss drummer Eric Singer who, in a move that was controversial among longtime fans, assumed Criss's 'Cat' stage persona/costume as the Farewell Tour continued.